ot2i7ba/FTGenerator/README.md

 This project is provided without warranties.
 Users are advised to review the accompanying license for more information on the terms of use and limitations of liability.

 # Conclusion
 Let's be honest: I'm way too lazy to fill out timesheets regularly.
 I mean, I've been known to forget them for months, sometimes even years!
 Instead of torturing myself with manually creating Excel tables and saving them as PDFs, I built this nifty little helper.
 It's customized to my needs, which is why the generated files are in German.

-Now, full disclosure: I'm not a professional programmer.
-I'm just a lazy guy who hates paperwork.
+Full disclosure: I'm not a professional programmer.
+I'm just a lazy, forgetful, and somewhat scatterbrained guy who hates paperwork.
 So, if you find any bugs or glitches, feel free to laugh, cry, or let me know.
+And don't be surprised if you see this README.md changing frequently—I keep having to fix and update it because, well, I'm me.

 But seriously, if you're as forgetful (or lazy) as I am, this script might just save your day (and your sanity)!

+[^1]: The signature on the screenshot was made with the font Photograph Signature by [Yadhie Setiawan](https://www.dafont.com/de/photograph-signature.font?text=Fake+Timesheet).